shawnatwsu/shawnatwsu.github.io/README.md

 Hi, I’m Shawn Preston — a climate, remote sensing, and GIS scientist with an M.S. in Environmental Science and a passion for leveraging data, maps, and satellite imagery to understand our changing planet.
 I’ve worked across diverse projects at NASA, NOAA, USGS, and Washington State University, analyzing everything from extreme heat and stormwater events to wildfire progression and agricultural resilience.

-My toolkit spans:
+## 🚀 My Toolkit

-Fieldwork: Soil sampling on Mount St. Helens, ecological surveys, and in‑situ measurements.
+- Computational Analysis: Python (xarray, pandas, statsmodels), R, HPC pipelines, and version-controlled workflows.

-Computational Analysis: Python (xarray, pandas, statsmodels), R, HPC pipelines, and version‑controlled workflows.
+- Geospatial Science: ArcGIS Pro, QGIS, Cartopy, Google Earth Engine, and large-scale model outputs like CESM2-LE.

-Geospatial Science: ArcGIS Pro, QGIS, Cartopy, Google Earth Engine, and large‑scale model outputs like CESM2-LE.
+- Fieldwork: Soil sampling on Mount St. Helens, ecological surveys, and in-situ measurements.

 I thrive on tackling big datasets, building interactive visualizations, and translating complex findings into clear, actionable insights.
-Whether it’s mapping climate attribution, quantifying hazard impacts, or crafting story‑driven narratives, I’m driven by the intersection of science and solutions.
+Whether it’s mapping climate attribution, quantifying hazard impacts, or crafting story-driven narratives, I’m driven by the intersection of science and solutions.

 Now that I’ve wrapped up my graduate work, I’m eager to collaborate with climate tech innovators, environmental organizations, and fellow researchers.
 Let’s connect and build something meaningful.

 ---